sudoDeVinci/ESP-Environment-Drivers/README.md

 - [AUnit](https://github.com/bxparks/AUnit) - Unit testing framework
 - [EpoxyDuino](https://github.com/bxparks/EpoxyDuino) - Arduino emulation for native testing

+## Ideas / TODOs
+- [ ] An 'updateTimespan' attr within the sensors which update internal values.
+If the timespan has passed, grab new values.
+If the value hasn't passed, read the same.
+This would be good for sensors which we use the average of a range of readings, potentially saving a large number of calculations.

 ## License

 This project is licensed under the Business Source License.
 See [LICENSE](LICENSE) for details.